cwcyau/hdruk-phd-handbook/course_docs/programme/induction.md

 <span style="color: blue;">Please create an [Wellcome Grant Tracker](https://wtgrants.wellcome.org/Login.aspx?ReturnUrl=%2f) account for yourself, if required to do so, no later than **1 October** in the year of your entry.</span>

+Please store your log-in details carefully as you will need to log in to this account next year to submit your PhD proposal.

 ### HDR UK E-mail and other services

 You will be provided with an HDR UK e-mail address after you have enrolled at your university.
 The e-mail address will be used for all official communications during your period of study.
 It will also enable your access to the HDR UK Slack group, the [Box](https://www.box.com/) file-sharing service and the expenses system.